WolBanking77: Wolof Banking Speech Intent Classification Dataset: Dataset evaluation Experiments

 \section{Dataset evaluation \& Experiments}

-In this section, pre-trained models on different languages, including African ones, are presented for Intent Detection and for Automatic Speech Recognition tasks.
-The details of the hyperparameter settings for the experiments in this section can be found in Appendix~\ref{App:Hyperparameters}.
-The results show the interest of the WolBanking77 dataset for the community in order to improve intent detection for Wolof and provide an approach for extension to other low-ressource languages.
+In this section, pre-trained models in multiple languages, including African languages, are presented for ID and ASR tasks.
+Details of the hyperparameter settings are provided in Appendix~\ref{App:Hyperparameters}.
+The results demonstrate the value of the WolBanking77 dataset for the community, highlighting its potential to improve ID task in Wolof and to serve as a basis for extending approaches to other low-resource languages.